rjmeats/MetOfficeArchive/ArchiveDocumentsSpreadsheet/Readme.md

 * **Hierarchy Position** and **Level** : give a summary indication of where the document lives in the overall hierarchy.
 Useful for sorting.
 * **Archive ref no** : Met Office classification scheme: see https://www.metoffice.gov.uk/research/library-and-archive/archive/collections

-Data for the spreadsheet was extracted in early July 2024.
-It contains a column to indicate which entries are new since the previous extract, in April 2024.
+Data for the spreadsheet was extracted in early July 2024, with partial updates in early August 20024 for the Daily Rainfall volumes only.